alexelgt/getexgyms/README.md

 4. The file called **gyms_data_ex_with_blocked** is removed.

 ## **Output files**
-Just as a recap, once you have run the script, 2 files are saved in the folder **getexgyms_results**:
+Just as a recap, once you've run the script, 2 files are saved in the folder **getexgyms_results**:

 ### **gyms_data_blocked.csv**
 This file contains **all the gyms inside an EX area that are also inside an exclusion area**.